 The service is a restraint-free environment.
 This is supported by the governing body and policies and procedures.
 There were no residents using restraint at the time of audit.
-A comprehensive assessment, approval, and monitoring process, with regular reviews, is in place should restraint use be required in the future.
+A comprehensive assessment, approval, and monitoring process, with regular reviews, was in place should restraint use be required in the future.
 A suitably qualified restraint coordinator who is a registered nurse manages the process.
+Staff have received education on least restrictive practice, safe practice, the use of restraint, alternative cultural-specific interventions, de-escalation techniques, and restraint monitoring.